Archaeology of the Holocaust: Development

 hide and disguise evidence of mass murder.

 Judicial investigations linked to the trials for crimes against humanity of Nazis and collaborators studied material evidence of the Holocaust in the 1940s.
 However these were not performed using archaeological methods and techniques.
 While some sites linked to the Holocaust and Nazi war crimes have been designated memorials or museums, Caroline Sturdy Colls estimated in 2011 that "the majority [of sites of the Holocaust] have not been examined archaeologically".

 In the late 1980s, archaeological methods were applied at the site of the Chelmno extermination camp by museum curator Pawlicka-Nowak.
 These studies identified previously unknown human remains of victims which were not cremated during the camp's destruction.
 These findings led to similar research being performed at other extermination and concentration camps starting in the 1990s, as well as the archaeological study of sites related to Jewish life and culture during World War II.

+Challenges and Ethical Considerations

+The archaeology of the Holocaust presents unique challenges as a study of a recent event with significant historical and judicial record.
+In this field, ethical practice requires conducting scientific investigations in a manner that takes into consideration the needs and wishes of diverse stakeholders, including survivors, relatives of the victims, religious groups, and governments.

+A primary ethical challenge within Holocaust archaeology involves respecting Halakha (Jewish law), which prohibits the disturbance of Jewish graves unless it is under threat, centering on the belief that a grave is eternally tied to the soul of the deceased.
+This religious law applies to all graves, regardless of whether they were created legally or illegally as was the case in the Holocaust.
+Because Halakha also prohibits scientific analyses of the deceased, researchers often face limitations in their abilities to investigate many Holocaust sites, leading to disagreements between archaeologists, religious groups, governments, survivors, and family members of the deceased.
+Further, since archaeological practices often center on excavation, new archaeological methods were developed for Holocaust archaeology.
+These prioritize non-invasive techniques (as described in the next section), allowing archaeologies to thoroughly investigate Holocaust sites while still adhering to Halakha.

+Beyond religious considerations, archaeologists have the ethical obligation to treat victims of violence and all deceased persons with dignity.
+At sites of mass atrocities, archaeologists are also responsible for helping to uncover evidence of crimes and informing their surviving relatives, ensuring the victims are remembered with respect.
+Holocaust archaeology also provides a means of public education, documenting crimes against humanity to ensure they are recognized by the world.